Transport in Dublin

 If you manage to find accommodation in the city centre, you probably won’t have much money left for transport.
 This makes Dublin bikes an ideal solution as the first 30 minutes of renting are completely free!
 They are also a great way to shorten your travel time for those commuting into major train or bus stations.

 Dublin city aims to make itself cyclist friendly.
-There are many designated cycle lanes however you still have to be extra careful with traffic and pedestraints from all directions.
+There are many designated cycle lanes however you still have to be extra careful with traffic and pedestrians from all directions.
+You may also decide to buy your own bicycle.
+There are plenty of bicycle shops selling new and used bikes.
+If you want to buy a bicycle make sure you read this excellent guide on how to choose a bike by Jen Reviews

 “The luas is a great form of transport thanks to it’s speed and ease of use”